Here’s a look at information and statistics concerning domestic (intimate partner) violence.

-March 7, 2013 - S.47, the Violence Against Women Reauthorization Act of 2013 is signed into law by President Barack Obama with new provisions.
-The new provisions address the needs of illegal immigrant women, Native American women, the LGTB community and teen dating violence and they reauthorize the Trafficking Victims Protection Act.
+March 7, 2013 - S.47, the Violence Against Women Reauthorization Act of 2013 is signed into law by President Barack Obama, with new provisions.
+The new provisions address the needs of undocumented immigrant women, Native American women, the LGBT community and teen dating violence and reauthorize the Trafficking Victims Protection Act.

-July 2013 - The hotline receives its three millionth call.
+July 2013 - The National Domestic Violence hotline receives its three millionth call.